This post may contain affiliate links. Please read our disclosure policy.

 3 PointsPlus (Old plan)

-Compare this to wedge salad served at Outback Steakhouse, which weighs in with a hefty 530 calories and 43 grams of fat.
+Compare this to the wedge salad served at Outback Steakhouse, which weighs in with a hefty 530 calories and 43 grams of fat.
 (An independent analysis conducted by Tufts University had it with 1035 calories.)
 Either way, make it yourself at home and save tons of calories along with your hard earned cash.

-How to Make This Salad, Step-by-Step
+How to Make This Wedge Salad, Step-by-Step

 Step 1: Gather and prepare all ingredients.